-You can also follow the SSH instructions below in order to use SSH to connect to your device.
+You can also follow the SSH instructions below to use SSH to connect to your device.

 5. You should now be successfully logged into your Raspberry Pi Windows 10 IoT Core device and should be greeted with a screen like what is shown below.

-If you want to learn more about utilizing SSH and some of the commands you can use within the session then make sure you take a look at Micrsoft’s own IoT documentation here.
+If you want to learn more about utilizing SSH and some of the commands you can use within the session then make sure you take a look at Microsoft’s own IoT documentation here.

 Setting up Visual Studio for Windows 10 IOT Core

-Lastly you are most likely going to want to setup Visual Studio Community.
-The reason for this is so that you are able to start developing your own applications for Windows 10 IoT Core.
+Lastly, you are most likely going to want to setup Visual Studio Community.
+The reason for this is so that you can start developing your own applications for Windows 10 IoT Core.

 Be warned that the download and installation of Visual Studio Community can take some time especially on slow internet connections.

-2. Once the installation process has completed you can continue this with tutorial.
+2. Once the installation process has completed, you can continue this with the tutorial.
 Start by launching up Visual Studio Community.
-It will ask you to do some configuration, it should be fine to just use the default settings.
+It will ask you to do some configuration, and it should be fine to use the default settings.